Fixing Your Clothes: How To Repair & Mend Almost Anything

 - How to repair a hole in a t-shirt (video).

-- How to invisible mend a tweed jacket.
+- How to invisibly mend a tweed jacket (video).

 Fixing Your Clothes With Visible Mending